-Well, it’s very common to hear people (especially the elder ones) talking about the importance of breakfast.
-To be frank, having all three meals of the day on time has its own benefits.
-But the difference is minute, and if you’re young, very negligible.
+Well, it’s common to hear people (especially the elder ones) talking about the importance of breakfast.
+Having all three meals of the day on time has its benefits.
+But the difference is minute, and if you’re young, very unnoticeable.

-We often grow up with the notion of the many harmful effects of skipping breakfast.
-We even hear people talk about some foods to avoid which are eaten usually as breakfast.
-In this article, we are going to talk about some of the most popular myths about eating a healthy breakfast.
+Most of us grow up with the lesson of the many harmful effects of skipping breakfast.
+We even hear people talk about some foods to avoid, which are usually eaten as breakfast.
+In this article, we will talk about some of the most popular myths about eating a healthy breakfast.

 Eating breakfast boosts performance

 Many believe that eating breakfast early increases your performance.
 Why?
 Because if you’re hungry, you won’t perform well and feel uncomfortable.
 That’s not true.
-Have you ever noticed no matter how much breakfast you may eat, you will feel hungry within the next couple of hours?
-This is because your body burns food eaten on an empty stomach quickly.
-So eating your breakfast doesn’t really make a difference in your performance.
+Have you ever noticed how much breakfast you may eat?
+Will you feel hungry within the next couple of hours?
+This is because your body burns food gobbled on an empty stomach.
+So, eating your breakfast doesn’t make a difference in your performance.

 You’ll lose weight if you eat breakfast

 Seriously?
-If I eat more I’ll lose weight?
-Sounds a bit too good to be true, doesn’t it?
-Many researchers have claimed that if you eat your breakfast you will eat less throughout the day.
+If I eat more, I’ll lose weight?
+Sounds too good to be true.
+Many researchers have claimed that if you eat your breakfast, you will eat less throughout the day.
 But as discussed in the previous point, that isn’t true.
-Also, weight loss completely depends on what you’re eating and how much exercise you’re doing in a day.
+Also, weight loss ultimately depends on what you’re eating and how much exercise you’re doing in a day.
 The more times you eat, the more you’re adding to your body.

 If you’re reading this article, I’m sure you don’t eat Fruit Loops or Chocó’s, nor are you a 12-year-old.
 So now that we have those cereals out of the equation, let’s see the others.
 Cornflakes, Muesli, and Oat cereals are all excellent sources of nutrition.
-In fact, if eaten with honey diluted milk and some dry fruits, they are the ultimate and most crucial meals of your day.
-Cereals like these are also not fattening and instead are high in protein and other nutrients.
+If eaten with honey-diluted milk and some dry fruits, they are the ultimate and most crucial meals of your day.
+Cereals like these are also non-fattening and instead, are high in protein and other nutrients.

 Breakfast should be heavy

-Many say that your breakfast should be heavy and the amount you ate now should come down for your subsequent meals.
+Many say that your breakfast should be heavy, and the amount you ate now should come down for your subsequent meals.
 Wrong, this makes no difference to your health.
-As long as you give a break after your dinner before you sleep, there is no limit to how much you’re actually supposed to eat.
-Also, a heavy breakfast can make you drowsy during work, which is obviously not a good thing.
+As long as you give a break after your dinner before you sleep, there is no limit to how much you’re supposed to eat.
+Also, a heavy breakfast can make you tired during work, which is not a good thing.

 Did all this scare you?
-Well it shouldn’t ‘coz breakfast is still a meal of the day and you can get various choices.
+Well, it shouldn’t ‘coz breakfast is still a meal of the day, and you can get various choices.
+Be Healthy!